serge-web/serge/README.md

 Formats with [prettier](https://github.com/prettier/prettier) and lints with [eslint](https://eslint.org/) preconfigured with [standard](https://github.com/standard/standard) rules

+## Development guidelines

+For information and guidance about how to contribute to this project.
+Please see the [Development standards guidelines](development-standards.md)

 ## Licensing

 The Serge is licensed under the [Apache License 2.0](./LICENSE).